Softwoods

 Mixing coniferous and deciduous trees in alternating rows further improves forest health and spreads market risk between sawlogs, poles, biomass and specialty products.
 Although a traditional row plantation can pack in more trees per acre than a spiral planting pattern, average tree growth rates are often slower due to competition and shading.

-Tree spacing depends on the mature crown spread of each species and your target porosity (how “see-through” the windbreak is).
-As a general guide:
+Spacing depends on the species’ mature crown width and your target windbreak porosity.
+As a guide:

 Copyright © All rights reserved Tree Plantation